nehamishra2globallogic/oaicorebasic/charts/oai-5g-core/oai-nrf/README.md

 4. Configmap
 5. Service account
 6. PVC (optional only when enabled): It is used for saving pcaps.
-7. Network-attachment-defination (Optional only when multus is used)

 The directory structure